seven1m/mya/README.md

 ## TODO

-- **Type annotation constraints too strict**: Once an instance variable is annotated with a type (e.g., `@var:NilClass`), it cannot be reassigned to a different type, even when that might be semantically valid (e.g., optional fields that start as nil but get assigned values later)
 - **LLVM backend issues with if statements**: The LLVM backend has problems with certain if statement patterns, particularly those without else clauses in some contexts, causing runtime errors during code generation
 - **Missing Array type annotations**: While the type system supports `Array[Type]` internally, the syntax for array type annotations in comments may not be fully implemented
 - **No generic type syntax documentation**: The supported generic type syntax (e.g., `Option[String]`) needs better documentation and examples